-What is Back Dimple Piercing or Back Piercing?
+What are Back Dimple Piercings or Back Piercing?

 Dimples are a formation on the cheeks.
 Then you must be wondering what does back dimple mean?

-The pain of back piercing is not much and is within the threshold of tolerance.
-For some, it can be a bit intense if they have a low capacity for bearing pain.
+The pain of dimple piercing is not much and is within the threshold of tolerance.
+For some, it can be severe pain if they have a low capacity for bearing pain.
 There can be some swelling and tenderness in the region.
 Pain can last for a few days or a week.

 Lower back piercing